waldoapp/waldo-cli/CI_INTEGRATION.md

 ## Uploading a Build with CircleCI

-Waldo integration with [Circle CI](https://circleci.com) requires you only to add a couple of steps to your [configuration](https://circleci.com/docs/2.0/configuration-reference/):
+Waldo integration with [CircleCI](https://circleci.com) requires you only to add a couple of steps to your [configuration](https://circleci.com/docs/2.0/configuration-reference/):